onopko/delayDo/README.md

 	delay: null,

 	// type 'function'
-	// This is executed after that the timer’s queue became empty.
+	// This is executed after that the queue of delayDo timer became empty.
 	complete: function () {
 		// do something.
 	}